telerik/kendo-ui-core/docs/api/javascript/ui/mediaplayer.md

 ### play

-Forces the video to start playing
+Forces the video to start playing.

 #### Example